China - Asia

 Choose a district that solves how you return after dark, not only how you start the morning.
 A slightly less 'famous' base is often better if it cuts one awkward transfer every night.

-If you already know you want places like Qingdao seafood dinner logic, let that evening geography influence where you sleep.
+If you already know you want places like Five Sen5es Chinese Restaurant, let that evening geography influence where you sleep.

 Evenings in Qingdao are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.